Frequently asked questions

 To make a complaint, please read our Complaints Procedure.

-What are you doing to address issues of food insecurity or ‘holiday hunger’?
+What are you doing to address issues of food insecurity or “holiday hunger”?

-What are you doing to address issues of food insecurity or ‘holiday hunger’?
+What are you doing to address issues of food insecurity or “holiday hunger”?

-As part of this, we fund over 180 local charities and projects to the value of £10.2m specifically supporting children affected by food insecurity.
-This includes breakfast clubs, lunch clubs and afterschool clubs as well as playschemes and holiday clubs outside of school term-time.
+As part of this, we fund over 180 organisations specifically supporting children affected by food insecurity to the value of £10.2m.
+These include breakfast clubs, lunch clubs and afterschool clubs – as well as playschemes and holiday clubs outside of school term-time.
 These projects work in communities right across the UK to provide food, support and advice, helping children and young people when they need it most.

 A message is circulating online and via messages that has resulted in a text donation to BBC Children in Need – what do I do?